dvirtz/modern-cpp/slides/05_lambda/lambda.md

 ## So, what’s the problem?

-Creating functions or functors can be a lot of effort, especially if the function/functor is only used in one specific place.
+Creating functions or function objects can be a lot of effort, especially if the function/function object is only used in one specific place.

-These functions and functors also unnecessarily ‘clutter up’ the code.
+These functions and function objects also unnecessarily ‘clutter up’ the code.

 ---